nbernardo/dlt-client/README.md

 There is a [live version](https://mvp1.dlt-c.cloud/#) deployed in cloud, you can access and test it using social login.

+For Dev environment setup you can also see <a href="https://youtu.be/XtUrSKXlOWo" target="_blank">this video</a>, although it's being done in Linux (Ubuntu), the process is the same for Mac, and not that different from Windows.

 <br>

 ##### Table of Contents